nsmsn/dotcom/src/notes/2025-11-20-jen-looper-cozy-web.md

   - "Websites"
 ---

-In her talk for [PixelPalooza 2025](https://cfe.dev/events/pixelpalooza-2025/) today, [Jen Looper](https://www.jenlooper.com/) shared her thoughts on the personal web in the age of AI, referencing Proust, the [Dark Forest and the Cozy Web](https://maggieappleton.com/cozy-web), online communities and inclusion, [Useless Websites](https://theuselessweb.com/), and a ton more.
+In her talk for [PixelPalooza 2025](https://cfe.dev/events/pixelpalooza-2025/) today, [Jen Looper](https://www.jenlooper.com/) shared her thoughts on the personal web in the age of AI, referencing Marcel Proust, the [Dark Forest and the Cozy Web](https://maggieappleton.com/cozy-web), online communities and inclusion, [Useless Websites](https://theuselessweb.com/), and a ton more.

 One of Jen's slides: